 The source of back pain is sometimes not the muscles, but a problem in the bones and joints.

 The cartilage that cushions and protects the bones may wear down as a person ages.
 The term for this is osteoarthritis.
-It is the most common form of arthritis among older adults, according to the United States National Institute on Aging.
+It is the most common form of arthritis among older adults, according to the United States

 Osteoarthritis may eventually lead to cartilage between the bones completely wearing away, causing the bones to rub together.
 This can also put pressure on the nerves in the spine, causing numbness or tingling in the arms and legs.